Government Money Programs Available for Seniors Over 60

 - Burial spaces

-- Life insurance under $1,500 value
+- Life insurance worth less than $1,500

-Medicare Extra Help Benefits
+Medicare Extra Help benefits

-Medicare’s Extra Help program cuts prescription drug costs under Part D coverage.
-Federal records show qualifying seniors receive up to $5,000 yearly in assistance.
-The Social Security Administration sets 2025 income limits at $23,475 for individuals and $31,725 for couples, with resource caps of $17,600 and $35,130 respectively.
+The Extra Help program reduces prescription drug costs under Medicare Part D. Qualifying seniors get up to $5,000 yearly in assistance.
+The 2025 income limits are $23,475 for individuals and $31,725 for couples, with resource caps of $17,600 and $35,130.

-- Zero premiums and deductibles
+- No premiums or deductibles

-- $4.90 maximum generic drug copays
+- $4.90 maximum copay on generic drugs

-- $12.15 limit on brand-name prescriptions
+- $12.15 maximum copay on brand-name drugs

 - Bank statements and tax returns

-- IRA or 401(k) documentation
+- IRA or 401(k) records

-- Pension and benefits records
+- Pension and benefits documentation

-- Heating and cooling system improvements
+- Improving heating and cooling systems

 - Primary residence ownership